selabhvl/dat110public/week3/week3.md

 ##### 4.5 (optional)

-Modify the IoT system from item 4.4.2 such that instead of using a [`sleep()`](https://docs.oracle.com/javase/tutorial/essential/concurrency/sleep.html) in the display-thread, then [`wait and notify`](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html) are used such that the sensor-thread wakeup the display-thread when a new temperature has been reported.
+Modify the IoT system from 4.4 such that instead of using a [`sleep()`](https://docs.oracle.com/javase/tutorial/essential/concurrency/sleep.html) in the display-thread, then [`wait and notify`](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html) are used such that the sensor-thread wakeup the display-thread when a new temperature has been reported.

 #### Exercise 5 - UDP and TCP socket and network programming